The NHS is a major stakeholder in any local economy. The value of the NHS to local economies reaches across a number of areas.

 Research partnerships provide significant opportunities for the NHS to invite investments in associated research and clinical infrastructure.

-To maximise opportunities, NHS organisations should engage with: Local enterprise partnerships (LEPs), universities, local and combined authorities
+To maximise opportunities, ICSs and NHS organisations should engage with: Local enterprise partnerships (LEPs), universities, local and combined authorities

-To maximise opportunities, NHS organisations should engage with: LEPs, Universities, further education providers, schools, Department for Work and Pensions, local and combined authorities
+To maximise opportunities, ICSs and NHS organisations should engage with: LEPs, Universities, further education colleges, schools, Department for Work and Pensions, local and combined authorities

 An increased understanding of the role that health and wellbeing plays in tackling poverty and driving employment and productivity is leading to significant opportunities for public, community and mental health services.